hashgraph/hedera-services/platform-sdk/docs/proposals/metric-labels/README.md

 When using labels to create dashboards in Grafana prometheus provides a rich query language to filter and group metrics: https://prometheus.io/docs/prometheus/latest/querying/examples/

-We will use the same practices and definition as in prometheus regarding labels.
+We will use the same practices and definition as in prometheus regarding labels (see https://prometheus.io/docs/practices/naming/#labels and https://prometheus.io/docs/practices/instrumentation/#use-labels).

 ### Public API